DevangBondre/C-to-Asm/Od-Ob0-Debug/array_sum/README.md

 ## **Tools used:**

-Visual studio : Used to write C code and compile it into an executable.
+Visual studio : Used to write C code and compile it into an executable.<br>
-Ghidra : Static analysis
+Ghidra : Static analysis <br>
-X64Dbg : Dynamic analysis
+X64Dbg : Dynamic analysis<br>

 ## **Exe build:**